|Irish Set Dancing Classes in Dublin City North and South Ireland|

 Come along and give it a try, there's absolutely no obligation to stay, or return, if you decide it's not for you.
 If you still need convincing, have a look at our Frequently Asked Questions page.

 Set dancing has become very popular in recent years - it's great fun, good exercise and a great way to meet people.
 The class caters for both experienced dancers and beginners and you can join in at any stage.
 It is not necessary to have a partner, but couples may of course dance together if they wish.

-The class provides detailed instructions on the steps, figures and timing for the popular sets and there is ample opportunity for participants to put into practice what has been learned in class.
+The class provides detailed instructions on the steps, figures and timing for the popular Irish dances, including Set Dancing and Sean Nos.
 The main emphasis is on dancing for enjoyment and many of the class participants meet up at ceili and festival events throughout the year.

 Beginners and experienced dancers are welcome at any time.